Pence: 'No deal' with Dems without border wall funding, Trump 'evaluating' Afghanistan pullout

 The vice president added that President Trump "is in the process of evaluating" whether to remove troops from Afghanistan, and vowed that the military's withdrawal from Syria will be conducted in an "orderly fashion."

 Pence's comments came as the new House majority, which was sworn in earlier Thursday, debated an interim, stopgap spending bill to fund the Department of Homeland Security through Feb.
-8. The bill does not include any new wall money, and Senate Republicans and the White House have both described it as a non-starter.
+8. The bill, which was ultimately approved late Thursday by a 239 to 192 vote, does not include any new wall money, and Senate Republicans and the White House have both described it as a non-starter that will never become law.
+Five Republicans voted for the bill.

+Another piece of legislation approved by the House late Thursday would fund six of the seven unresolved spending bills through Sept.
+30. The bill was approved by a 241-190 vote at approximately 10 p.m.
+ET, with seven Republicans joining Democrats to vote yea.
+The measure, which the White House has also said will not become law, puts together six of the seven unresolved appropriations bills in one package.

 "Democrats broke off negotiations about a week ago, but the president’s made it clear: We’re here to make a deal, but it’s a deal that’s going to result in achieving real gains on border security," Pence said.
 "And, you have no border security without a wall.
 We will have no deal without a wall.